-- E-D. Color.
+- A. Anchoring.
+All mechanized equipment associated with oil and gas operations shall be anchored to minimize transmission of vibrations through the ground. - B. Applications and Permits.
+Copies of local, state and federal applications required for the operation, and permits, when issued, shall be provided to the Land Use Department. - C. Burning of Trash.
+No burning of trash shall occur in association with an oil and gas operation. - D. Color.
 Facilities shall be painted in a uniform, non-contrasting, non-reflective color, to blend with the surrounding landscape and with colors that match the land rather than the sky.
-The color should be slightly darker than the surrounding landscape. - F.E.
-Discharge Valves.
+The color should be slightly darker than the surrounding landscape. - E. Discharge Valves.
 Open-ended discharge valves on all storage tanks, pipelines and other containers shall be secured where the operation site is unattended or is accessible to the general public.
-Open-ended discharge valves shall be placed within the interior of the tank secondary containment. - G.F.
-Dust Suppression.
+Open-ended discharge valves shall be placed within the interior of the tank secondary containment. - F. Dust Suppression.
 Dust associated with on-site activities and traffic on access roads shall be minimized throughout construction, drilling and operational activities such that there are no visible dust emissions from access roads or the site to the extent practical given wind conditions.
-The Applicant shall comply with Boulder County Public Health best management practices for dust suppression. - H.G.
-Electrification.
-All permanent operation equipment shall be electrified.
+The Applicant shall comply with Boulder County Public Health best management practices for dust suppression. - G. Electrification.
 All permanent operation equipment with engines or motors which can be electrified shall be electrified from the power grid or from renewable sources.
-The Applicant may provide information demonstrating that electrification is infeasible, -or not necessary to mitigate land use impacts.
-The Director shall review this information and may provide a waiver of this requirement.
-The Director may also waive this requirement where electrification would result in significant adverse impacts to visual or environmental resources.
-This requirement may also be waived to allow for environmentally sensitive and efficient production techniques, -such as using natural gas on-site rather than flaring it.
-All well pads which are not electrically operated should use the following techniques: use of quiet design mufflers (also referred to as hospital grade or dual dissipative) or equivalent; or use of acoustically insulated housing or covers to enclose the motor or engine. - H.H.
-Exhaust.
-The exhaust from all engines, motors, coolers and other mechanized equipment shall be vented up or in a direction away from the closest occupied structures. - J-I. Fencing.
-Onsite fencing shall consist of -basic, two-rung fence of welded iron pipe around the well heads unless safety or agricultural concerns require additional fencing around the operation. - K.J.
-Flammable Material.
+Where the Applicant provides information establishing that electrification is infeasible, or not necessary to mitigate land use impacts,, the Director shall review this information and, if satisfied that electrification is either infeasible or not necessary shall provide a waiver of this requirement.
+The Director shall also waive this requirement where, in the Director's discretion, electrification would result in significant adverse impacts to visual or environmental resources.
+This requirement shall also be waived in instances where the Director determines that waiving this requirement would allow for environmentally sensitive and efficient production techniques, such as using natural gas onsite rather than flaring it.
+All well pads which are not electrically operated should use the following techniques: use of quiet design mufflers (also referred to as hospital grade or dual dissipative) or equivalent; or use of acoustically insulated housing or covers to enclose the motor or engine. - H. Exhaust.
+The exhaust from all engines, motors, coolers and other mechanized equipment shall be vented up or in a direction away from the closest occupied structures. - I. Fencing.
+Onsite fencing shall consist of basic, two-rung fence of welded iron pipe around the well heads unless safety or agricultural concerns require additional fencing around the operation and shall meet the color requirements of Section 12-800(D). - Flammable Material.
 Oil and gas operations shall comply with COGCC rules concerning control of fire hazards.
-All land near any tank, pit or other structure containing flammable or combustible materials shall be kept free of dry weeds, grass, rubbish or other flammable materials.